Vlad32-creator/Parser/README.md

 This is a universal website scraping API with two modes:

-You can try the API at this link [https://parser-x9js.onrender.com](https://parser-x9js.onrender.com)
+YOU CAN TRY THE API AT THIS LINK!!! [https://parser-x9js.onrender.com](https://parser-x9js.onrender.com)

 - **`/easePars`** — fast and simple.
 Send a JSON request and get results quickly.
 - **`/mainPars`** — advanced and powerful.
 Allows full browser interaction (clicks, typing, waiting, navigation, scraping, etc).